Calling all those cross about the 139 bus! This is your opportunity!

 Every day, there seems to be a new pile of litter by a lamp post or a tree or just by someone's garden wall.
 And that doesn't take into account the piles of stuff round the local recycling centres - the horror on Minster Road seems to be a semi-permanent feature of our landscape and from time to time the West End Green and Fortune Green road "Mini-centres" are not much better.
 What is it about this time of year that makes people throw out furniture?

-A sort of Spring cleaning in the autumn or lots of people taking up
+A sort of Spring cleaning in the autumn or lots of people taking up new DIY courses?

 Also, since the changes to refuse/recycling came in in the July, our